wp-plugins/video-bracket-tag/readme.txt

 This will embed a youtube video left justified with a width of 340, aspect ratio of 16:9 and the blurb of "This is my test blurb" as its link.

-Ordering of these parameters does not matter, and no, its not case sensative.
+Ordering of these parameters does not matter, and no, its not case sensitive.

 == Installation ==